laravel/pennant/notes.md

 ## Basic usage

-The following feature flag expects there to be "scope".
+The following feature flag expects there to be scope.
 Scope is the thing we are checking the feature against.
 Scope may be an Eloquent model, an email address, a country ('AU', 'US'), etc. Anything really.

 ```php
 <?php